 Philosophy majors gain valuable skills for a wide range of careers, for law school and graduate school, and for living a good life.
-To see if you like philosophy, take Introduction to Philosophy (Phil 2010).
+To see if you like philosophy, take Introduction to Philosophy (Phil 2010) or Introduction to Ethics (Phil 2030).
 For more information on the value of majoring in philosophy, come by the Department of Philosophy to discuss the major with a philosophy professor and explore the links below:

 Danielle Hudson received her BA in Philosophy (pre-law) in 2007, graduated from GSU College of Law in 2011, and now practices law in a firm in Norcross, Georgia.